The Best Small Business Accounting Software

 - Accounts Payable: Track expenses by monitoring the money you paid or owe.

-- Accounts Receivable: Track income by monitoring the money you received or are owed from invoicing.
+- Accounts Receivable: Track income by monitoring the money you receive or are owed from invoicing.

 - Inventory Management: Inventory is recorded as current assets on your balance sheet.
 The cost of goods sold is also tracked on the income statement.